The Southampton Airport Expansion Planning application is now live!

 [then just press the blue ‘comment’ button in the top right]

-1. It’s incredibly important that as many people as possible formally object to Eastleigh Council about the airport’s plans before the deadline of August 10th.
+1. It’s incredibly important that as many people as possible formally object to Eastleigh Council about the airport’s plans before the revised deadline of September 21st.
 Anyone can do this – you don’t need to be an expert and you don’t need to live in Eastleigh or Southampton.
 It’s much more effective to use your own words, and just writing a sentence or two is great.
 If you want some guidance there is a summary of our four main arguments against expansion below.

 There are four key parts to our objection to the expansion of Southampton Airport: